iqbalrestu07/datting-apps-api/README.md

 # datting-apps-api

 ## Introduction
 This is datting-apps-api, This project is create for a simple datting apps  similar like tinder or bumble with basic functionality.
-This project is created as first step proccess of appying jobs at deals.

 ## System Proccess
 - Sign up and Sign in to the App
   - Implement auth for user